One of the biggest questions to ask yourselves when you start planning out your wedding:

 What are your opinions?

-Do you think a first look is a good idea for future brides, or do you prefer the traditional way of a couple seeing each other for the first time during ceremony?
+Do you think a first look is a good idea for couples, or do you prefer the traditional way of seeing each other for the first time during ceremony?

-I want to hear from both sides, brides that didn't have a first look and that did!
+I want to hear from both sides, people that didn't have a first look and that did!

 Also, if you are engaged and overwhelmed with all that comes with wedding planning, check out my 15 Tips for the Newly Engaged!